isomerpages/nlb-discovereads/_diy-resources/preschool-resources/Discover Science.md

 ![Alt text for image on Isomer site](/images/science-lfa/applied-physics-time/TimeThumbnail.png)

 <p>Time is an interesting phenomenon.
 It is untouchable, invisible and yet it is always around us.
-Time helps us know when we should be doing certain, important activities.
-Like, when should we eat breakfast, the most important meal of the day?

 Let’s have some fun learning about the concept of time and routine with the use of clocks!<p>

 ### LET'S SING!